-If after the throwing of the jack, a first boule is played, the opponent still has the right to contest the validity of its position.
-If the objection is recognised as valid, the jack is thrown again and the boule replayed.
+If after the throwing of the jack, a first boule is played, the opponent still has the right to contest the validity of its position except in the case when the jack has been placed by the opponent.

-For the jack to be thrown again, both teams must have recognised that the throw was not valid or the Umpire must have decided it to be so.
+Before the jack is given to the opponent to place, both teams must have recognized that the throw was not valid or the Umpire must have decided it to be so.
 If any team proceeds differently, it loses the benefit of the throwing of the jack.